PostHog/posthog.com/contents/tutorials/calculating-new-returning-users.md

 ---
-title: How to calculate new and returning users in PostHog
+title: How to track new and returning users in PostHog
 date: 2023-04-25
 author: ["ian-vanagas"]
 showTitle: true